can-you-drink-the-tap-water-in-las-vegas

 The Las Vegas water supply originates from the pristine snowmelt in the Rockies, traveling down through the Colorado River.
 The city’s tap water is regularly tested and considered safe for consumption.

-However, while the water is deemed safe, that doesn’t necessarily mean it’s the best quality for your home or your health.
-Let’s dive into the details of Las Vegas’ water and how Rain of Las Vegas can help enhance its quality.
+However, while the water is deemed safe, that doesn’t necessarily mean it’s the best quality for your home.
+Let’s dive into the details of Las Vegas’ water, and how Rain Water Conditioning of Las Vegas can help enhance its quality.

 Yes, tap water in Las Vegas is considered safe to drink.
 It meets or exceeds all federal and state health standards, as stated by the Las Vegas Valley Water District.
 Some standards that are required to be met include maximum lead content, disinfectant levels, and microbial contaminants.